hellmarbecker/blog/_drafts/2021-10-18-reading avro-streams-from-confluent-cloud-into-druid.markdown

 This looks much better!

 From here, the rest is easy.
 Pick the `time` field as primary timestamp; this comes as seconds since the connector was started, so in a real world scenario you would want to add an offset, but for this tutorial you can leave it as is and interpret it as seconds since Epoch, creating dates in 1970.

+## Learnings

+- Druid supports ingesting data directly from schema-enabled Kafka in Confluent Cloud.
+- You will need two sets of credentials: for Kafka and for Schema Registry.
+- A few manual steps are involved in entering the credentials in the proper place.